Alongside water and tea, coffee is one of the most consumed drinks in the world. And according to recent data the world is consuming more of it.

-If you’re a fan of coffee like me feel free to continue drinking it knowing that it’s doing you good.
+If you’re a fan of coffee as I am, feel free to continue drinking it knowing that it’s doing you good.

-Just remember to use real coffee (preferably ground your own beans), have as little milk or cream as possible and remove the sugar.
-An americano is a great way to consume coffee for all the benefits.
+Just remember to use real coffee (preferably ground your own beans), with as little milk or cream as possible and remove the sugar.
+An Americano is a great way to consume coffee for all the benefits.

 Note: some of the research relates to caffeine and not coffee per se, so for this post assume that we are discussing caffeinated coffee and not the decaf variety.